daos-stack/daos/docs/admin/administration.md

 Command completed successfully
 ```

+The optional [--tier-index|-t] command parameter can be used to specify which storage tier to
+insert the SSD into, if specified then the server will attempt to insert the device into the tier
+specified by the index, if not specified then the server will attempt to insert the device into
+the bdev tier with the lowest index value (the first bdev tier).

 The device will now be registered in the engine's persistant NVMe config so that when restarted,
 the newly added SSD will be used.